New Cutting-Edge 25 Mm Image Intensifier To Be Unveiled At SPIE Photonics West 2024

+(MENAFN- ACN NewsWire) New Cutting-Edge 25 mm Image Intensifier to be Unveiled at SPIE Photonics West 2024

-(MENAFN- ACCESSWIRE) SAN FRANCISCO, CA / ACCESSWIRE / January 18, 2024 / Exosens is proud to announce the expansion of Photonis' Ultimate Detection Scientific Imaging product portfolio with the introduction of the 25 mm Image Intensifier solution.
+San Francisco, Jan 18, 2024 - (ACN Newswire) - Exosens is proud to announce the expansion of Photonis' Ultimate Detection Scientific Imaging product portfolio with the introduction of the 25 mm Image Intensifier solution.
 This latest technology will be showcased at SPIE Photonics West from January 30 to February 1 at the Exosens booth #3273.
 This event will provide an excellent opportunity for attendees to explore Photonis' cutting-edge 25 mm Image Intensifier model and other state-of-the-art technologies.
-Photonics West

 Based on Photonis market-leading Hi-CE MCP technology, and available with advanced Hi-QE photocathodes, Photonis Image Intensifiers are widely recognized for their high quality and top-tier specifications.
 Available configurations include Single MCP, Dual MCP, and Proximity Focused Diode models all offering superb signal-to-noise ratio, spatial resolution, and gating characteristics.